lxc/incus/doc/howto/instances_create.md

 ### Launch a container

-To launch a container with an Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-container`, enter the following command:
+To launch a system container with a Debian 12 image from the `images` server using the instance name `debian-container`, enter the following command:

-    incus launch images:ubuntu/22.04 ubuntu-container
+    incus launch images:debian/12 debian-container

 ### Launch a virtual machine

-To launch a virtual machine with an Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-vm`, enter the following command:
+To launch a virtual machine with a Debian 12 image from the `images` server using the instance name `debian-vm`, enter the following command:

-    incus launch images:ubuntu/22.04 ubuntu-vm --vm
+    incus launch images:debian/12 debian-vm --vm

 Or with a bigger disk:

-    incus launch images:ubuntu/22.04 ubuntu-vm-big --vm --device root,size=30GiB
+    incus launch images:debian/12 debian-vm-big --vm --device root,size=30GiB

 ### Launch a container with specific configuration options

 To launch a container and limit its resources to one vCPU and 192 MiB of RAM, enter the following command:

-    incus launch images:ubuntu/22.04 ubuntu-limited --config limits.cpu=1 --config limits.memory=192MiB
+    incus launch images:debian/12 debian-limited --config limits.cpu=1 --config limits.memory=192MiB

 ### Launch a VM on a specific cluster member

 To launch a virtual machine on the cluster member `server2`, enter the following command:

-    incus launch images:ubuntu/22.04 ubuntu-container --vm --target server2
+    incus launch images:debian/12 debian-container --vm --target server2

 ### Launch a container with a specific instance type